richiejp/jdp/docs/src/bug-tagging.md

 [^1]: Or modify the comment, by adding backticks around the test names

+## Bugzilla

+The hardware field is used to specify the architecture.

 ## Redmine

 Redmine has no architecture field (at least in older versions), so one must